-The CARES First Response Team has developed emergency protocols to provide members of the Barnard College community with important information on how to respond to a broad range of emergencies that may impact campus.
+The CARES Department has developed emergency protocols to provide members of the Barnard College community with important information on how to respond to a broad range of emergencies that may impact campus.
 Individual preparedness is also important, we encourage members of the community to think about personal preparedness as well as being familiar with campus information and resources.

 In the event of a large-scale emergency, residents and occupants of buildings may be instructed, by alarms or announcements, to evacuate buildings.
 Should this occur, please follow these instructions.

 - Immediately leave the building as signaled/instructed, closing the door to the room or office you are leaving.

 - Proceed carefully and quickly to the nearest exit to the outdoors.
 Do not use elevators.